 Before I get into this, let me be very clear – nobody can give a guarantee that you won’t fall victim to cyber-criminals.
 “This can’t be”, I hear you say.
 “Surely the anti-virus solution I have and the IT company I pay will guarantee my protection”.
-Let me be blunt; if your IT Support is telling you that they can guarantee you protection from the cyber-criminal, they are quite misguided!
-The truth of the matter is, the cyber-criminal while immoral and highly unethical, are in the large part, extremely clever and make it their mission to be several steps ahead of the very best ant-virus & firewall solutions.
-This doesn’t mean however, that you should go it alone without expert IT guidance.
-IT systems are one of the most, if not the most vital component of each and every business today, irrespective of size.
-Put simply, if your IT systems compromised in any way whatsoever, your business is at risk.
+Let me be blunt; if your IT Support is telling you that they can guarantee you protection from cyber-criminal, they are quite misguided!
+The truth of the matter is, the cyber-criminals, while immoral and highly unethical, are in the large part extremely clever and make it their mission to be several steps ahead of the very best antivirus & firewall solutions.
+This doesn’t mean, however, that you should go it alone without expert IT guidance.
+IT systems are one of the most, if not the most vital components of each and every business today, irrespective of size.
+Put simply, if your IT systems are compromised in any way whatsoever, your business is at risk.

 So, no matter what the nature of your business may be: if you have IT systems connected to the internet, you are attractive to the bad guys and unfortunately, small companies are considered the better targets since it is assumed that they will have weaker IT security.

 A Brief History